IdentityPython/pyFF/docs/index.rst

 :Author: `Leif Johansson <leifj@sunet.se>`
 :Release: |release|

-pyFF is a simple but reasonably complete SAML metadata aggregator,processor and publisher.
-It is intended to be used by anyone who needs to manage multiple streams of SAML metadata.
+pyFF is a simple but reasonably complete SAML metadata processor.
+It is intended to be used by anyone who needs to aggregate, validate, combine, transform, sign or publish SAML metadata.

+Possible usecases include running an federation aggregator, filtering metdata for use by a discovery service, generating reports from metadata (eg certificate expiration reports), transforming metadata to add custom elements.

+pyFF supports producing and validating digital signatures on SAML metadata using the pyXMLSecurity package which in turn supports using PKCS#11-modules - notoriously difficult to achieve using other tools.

 pyFF is not a SAML metadata registry.
-If you need one of those have a look at PEER!
+If you need one of those have a look at the PEER project (also on pypi).

-Contents:

 .. toctree::
    :maxdepth: 2